 - Schedule interviews with qualified applicants

-- Conduct background checks and enquire into references
+- Conduct background checks and inquire into references

 - Select the most suitable candidates for the hiring manager

-- Present job offers, negotiations and accomplish the necessary paperwork
+- Present job offers, conduct negotiations, and accomplish the necessary paperwork

 - Manage applicants and keep track of incoming and recent hires